Cook County Board of Commissioners 5th district: 2012 redistricting

 The district was 76.68 square miles (49,076.30 acres).

 2022 redistricting

-The district was redistricted following the 2020 United States Census.
+The district was redistricted in 2022 following the 2020 United States census.
 The district remained a majority Black district spanning across parts of the South Side of Chicago and parts of the city's southern suburbs.
+The district, as redistricted, includes portions of the city of Chicago and portions of the Chicago, Bloom, Bremen, Calumet, Lake, Rich, Thornton, and Worth Townships.

 Politics

 The district was represented from its inception in 1994 through 2022 by Democratic commissioner Deborah Sims.
 She was succeeded in December 2022 by Democrat Monica Gordon.